A Differential Effect Approach to Partial Identification of Treatment Effects: Case Study: the Effect of Smoking On the Blood Level of Cadmium

 Since both smoking status and past usage of hard drugs could be correlated with an unmeasured confounder such as other unhealthy habits, past usage of hard drugs does not seem like a plausible IV.
 Instead, we consider the possibility of using past usage of hard drugs as the second treatment in a differential effects analysis.
 It is plausible that past usage of hard drugs satisfies the exclusion restriction because having tried drugs in the past but not continuing to use them into the present is unlikely to affect the present level of cadmium.
 To examine the plausibility of past usage of hard drugs satisfying the monotonicity assumption, we consider a two-parameter logistic model for health risky behaviors.
 Following the study from \citet{stimpson2007neighborhood}, we consider health risky behaviors of unhealthy fat intake and alcohol abuse in addition to smoking and past usage of hard drugs.
-The monotonicity assumption is plausible because 1.) when fitting a 2-parameter logistic IRT model, smoking status has lower discrimination (i.e. a lower rate at which the probability of smoking changes given a certain level of unmeasured confounding.) than hard drug usage status (See Table \ref{tab: 2P-ITR NHANES} in Appendix VII for details), and 2.) other health risky behaviors, as well as smoking status plausibly have a non-decreasing effect on the blood level of cadmium \citep{yuan2021gallstone}.
+Our assumptions are plausible because 1.) higher level of risky behavior increases the average level of cadimum and the probability of being a smoker, and 2.) the probability of being a non-smoker and a hard drug user increases as risky behavior increases at all level of $X$ (see Appendix II for details).
 Since the assumptions for our proposed method seem plausible, we implement our proposed method for the identification of the ATE and CATE.
 Estimates of the bounds and associated $95\%$ confidence intervals for the ATE and CATE of the effect of smoking status on the blood level of lead with past usage of hard drugs are presented in Table \ref{tab:NHANES results}.
 Our results are easy to interpret.
-For example, $[7.10, 7.83]$ (in the first row of Table \ref{tab:NHANES results}) for the effect of smoking status on the blood level of lead indicates that compared with no smoking cigarettes in the prior 30 days, smoking at least 10 cigarettes every day for the past 30 days will increase the blood level of cadmium by 7.10 nmol/L to 7.83 nmol/L. The interval $[7.10, 7.83]$ is informative about the sign of the treatment effect -- it contains only positive numbers so provides evidence that smoking causes an increase in cadmium.
-Similarly, for the bounds on the CATE, for instance, $[8.41, 9.89]$ for the effect of smoking status on the blood level of cadmium conditional on males demonstrate that compared with no smoking cigarettes in the prior 30 days, smoking at least 10 cigarettes every day for the past 30 days will increase the blood level of cadmium by 8.41 nmol/L to 9.89 nmol/L within the male group.
+For example, $[10.24, 10.70]$ (in the first row of Table \ref{tab:NHANES results}) for the effect of smoking status on the blood level of lead indicates that compared with no smoking cigarettes in the prior 30 days, smoking at least 10 cigarettes every day for the past 30 days will increase the blood level of cadmium by 10.24 nmol/L to 10.70 nmol/L. The interval $[10.24, 10.70]$ is informative about the sign of the treatment effect -- it contains only positive numbers so provides evidence that smoking causes an increase in cadmium.
+Compared to partial identification approaches using IVs, our method does not rely on the unconfoundedness of instruments.
+When implementing an IV-based partial identification approach without the assumption \citep{swanson2018partial}, we obtain the interval $[-52.24,68.84]$, which is excessively wide and thus uninformative.
+Additionally, for the bounds on the CATE, for instance, $[9.09, 11.37]$ for the effect of smoking status on the blood level of cadmium conditional on males demonstrate that compared with no smoking cigarettes in the prior 30 days, smoking at least 10 cigarettes every day for the past 30 days will increase the blood level of cadmium by 9.09 nmol/L to 11.37 nmol/L within the male group.